Del Water Gap: 2020–2024: "Ode to a Conversation Stuck in Your Throat" and mainstream success

-In 2020, Del Water Gap released "Ode to a Conversation Stuck in Your Throat" and "Mariposa" on Atlantic Records.
-In July 2020, "Ode to a Conversation Stuck in Your Throat" gained widespread attention after actresses Margaret Qualley and Kaitlyn Dever posted an Instagram video of themselves performing a "socially distant dance party" to the song during the first summer of the COVID-19 pandemic.
+In May 2020, during the COVID-19 pandemic, Del Water Gap released "Ode to a Conversation Stuck in Your Throat" and "Mariposa" on Atlantic Records.
+In July 2020, the song gained widespread attention after actresses Margaret Qualley and Kaitlyn Dever posted a video of themselves performing a "socially distant dance party" to the song on Instagram.
+At the time, Jaffe had been considering quitting music to become a Certified Public Accountant after parting ways with his management and record label and cancelling a tour due to the pandemic.
+In December 2024, "Ode to a Conversation Stuck in Your Throat" was certified gold by the Recording Industry Association of America for 500,000 sales.

-In December 2024, “Ode to a Conversation Stuck in Your Throat” was RIAA certified gold for 500,000 sales.
+Also in 2020, Maggie Rogers released "New Song", recorded with Jaffe in 2014, as part of her compilation album Notes from the Archive: Recordings 2011–2016.

-Also in 2020, Jaffe featured on "New Song" with Maggie Rogers as part of her compilation album Notes from the Archive: Recordings 2011–2016.
-Jaffe also collaborated with Rogers on her second album, Surrender, co-writing and producing the singles "Want Want" and "Anywhere With You" alongside Rogers and Kid Harpoon.
+Jaffe collaborated with Rogers on her second album, Surrender (2022), co-writing and producing the singles "Want Want" and "Anywhere With You" alongside Rogers and Kid Harpoon.
 He also worked with Claud on the single "My Body" and co-wrote and produced Claud's "Never Meant to Call".

 In 2021, Jaffe released his debut LP Del Water Gap on Mom + Pop Music.
 He toured internationally to support the album.

 In 2023, Jaffe released the album I Miss You Already + I Haven’t Left Yet.
-The recording process took approximately 18 months over 40 studio sessions.
-It features collaborations with musicians such as Clairo and Arlo Parks.
-The album, his second release on Mom + Pop, debuted at number 97 on the Top Current Album Sales chart.
+The recording process took approximately 18 months and 40 studio sessions.
+It features collaborations with Clairo and Arlo Parks.
+The album, his second release on Mom + Pop, debuted at number 97 on the Top Album Sales chart.

-In April 2024, Jaffe was announced as the opener for the North American leg of Niall Horan's The Show: Live on Tour.
-Jaffe was later added to the United Kingdom and Ireland legs of the tour as well.
-The tour included stops at Madison Square Garden in New York City, the Kia Forum in Los Angeles, and the O2 Arena in London.
+Jaffe was the opening act for Niall Horan's The Show: Live on Tour in June 2024.
+The tour included performances at Madison Square Garden in New York City, the Kia Forum in Los Angeles, and The O2 Arena in London.

-Jaffe has additionally opened for artists such as Halsey, girl in red, Arlo Parks, Holly Humberstone, Jeremy Zucker, Maggie Rogers and Mt.
-Joy.
+In January 2024, he and Holly Humberstone released the single "Cigarettes & Wine".